Introduction

 git help <command>

-: get help for a git command
+: Displays help information for a specific Git command.

 git init